Stephen Appiah: Black Stars

 Appiah made his Black Stars debut on his 16th birthday He made his debut when Ghana played Benin in a four nations tournament in Cotonou.
 Appiah replaced then skipper Abedi Pele in the 80th minute after Ghana had taken a commanding 2–0 lead.

 He first took over the armband when Ghana faced Slovenia national team in a friendly fixture and would go on to lead the team to secure a historic first-time qualification for the 2006 FIFA World Cup.

-Stephen Appiah Captain Ghana to its first World Cup in 2006 and 2010 edition.
+Appiah captained Ghana to its first World Cup in 2006.
+During the tournament, he scored a penalty in the team's final group match, a 2–1 win over the United States, which allowed them to advance to the round of 16 of the tournament.

 Appiah also led Ghana to the 2010 FIFA World Cup.
 On 22 August 2010, following Ghana's World Cup record quarter-final finish, Appiah announced his retirement from the national team at the age of 29.
 At the end of his international career, he had 67 caps and scored 15 international goals.

 Style of play

-Appiah was a talented, tenacious, and physically strong, all-round box-to-box midfielder, who was capable of defending well, as well as orchestrating attacks, creating chances for teammates, and even scoring goals himself, due to his vision, technique, aggressive tackling, athletic attributes, stamina, and his powerful and accurate shot from distance with his right foot.
-A versatile, powerful, and hard-working player, he was capable of playing anywhere in midfield, and adapting himself to several different formations, but usually operated in the centre of the pitch.
+Appiah was an all-round box-to-box midfielder, who was capable of defending well, as well as orchestrating attacks, due to his vision, technique, powerful physique, and tackling.
+He was also known for his passing and playmaking ability, as well as his long range shooting ability with his right foot, which along with his ability to make exploit spaces by making late runs, allowed him to create chances for teammates, or even score goals himself.
+As a versatile player, he was capable of playing anywhere in midfield, and adapting himself to several different formations, but usually operated in the centre of the pitch.